MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winui2.md

    For version 2.8.0 or later, in the **Dependencies** section at the bottom, **Microsoft.Web.WebView2** is listed.

    For HoloLens 2 development, the **Microsoft.Web.WebView2** package must be version 1.0.1722.45 or higher, which may be higher than the default.
-The WebView2 Preview is available in the Insider Preview for Microsoft HoloLens.
-To access this preview, you must be enrolled in the Windows Insider Program; see [Start receiving Insider builds](/hololens/hololens-insider#start-receiving-insider-builds) in _Insider preview for Microsoft HoloLens_.
-See also [Update HoloLens 2](/hololens/hololens-update-hololens).
+WebView2 is only supported on HoloLens 2 devices running the Windows 11 update.
+For more information, see [Update HoloLens 2](/hololens/hololens-update-hololens).

 1. In the middle panel, in the **Version** drop-down, make sure **Latest stable** is selected, version 2.8.0 or later.